 3.2.1 For the award of an Honours degree, a total of 360 credits must be attempted, of which 330 credits must be passed.
-However, Boards of Examiners will offer one voluntary reassessment attempt in all failed final Stage modules at the first opportunity, provided the student has not already had three attempts at the assessment for the module.
+However, Boards of Examiners will offer one voluntary reassessment attempt in all failed final year modules no later than the start of the next academic year, provided the student has not already had three attempts at the assessment for the module.
 The module aggregate mark will be capped at 40%.

-3.2.2 To be eligible for an Honours degree, students must:
+3.2.2 To be eligible for an Honours degree, students must 2:

-a) attempt 120 credits in the final stage and pass at least 90 credits at level 6:

-- where a maximum of 30 credits have been failed across Stage One and Stage Two, 120 credits must be passed in Stage Three (final year)

-- where 120 credits have been passed at both Stage One and Stage Two, a minimum of 90 credits at level 6 must be passed in Stage Three (final year)
+- a) attempt 120 credits in the final stage and pass at least 90 credits at level 6: - where a maximum of 30 credits have been failed across Stage One and Stage Two, 120 credits must be passed in Stage Three (final year) - where 120 credits have been passed at both Stage One and Stage Two, a minimum of 90 credits at level 6 must be passed in Stage Three (final year)